 Vera grew up in Malaysia and is of Chinese descent.
-Starting out with Human Sciences, she emerged with a degree in Archaeology & Anthropology at Oxford, and later trained as an actor at The Poor School (London) and with Philippe Gaulier (Paris).
-She gained a distinction for her MA in creative writing with a poetic piece excavating the sexual identity of an immigrant woman.
+Starting with Human Sciences, she holds a Masters in Archaeology & Anthropology from Oxford before training as an actor at The Poor School (London) and Ecole Philippe Gaulier (Paris).
+She gained a distinction for her creative writing MA with a poetic collection excavating the sexual identity of an immigrant woman.

 You can read Vera's blog HERE.